-A memoir, Gaining Ground follows Forrest Pritchard as he returns to the family farm and struggles to bring it back to life.
+A memoir, Gaining Ground (Lyons Press, 2013) follows Forrest Pritchard as he returns to the family farm and struggles to bring it back to life.
 Wishing to imitate to the pure and personal farming techniques of his grandparents, Pritchard learns the hard way what it takes to farm organically, live sustainably, and turn a profit while taking care of crops and livestock.
 Pritchard writes honestly about his life and his family in this book; he recounts his experiences, his trials and errors, and his personal hopes and fears about the important work to which he found himself called.

 My family was united by the solemn fact that if we didn’t harvest enough hay in the summer, our cattle would starve to death come wintertime.
 Faced with this reality, haying had always been a mandatory activity.
 My grandfather had kept two years’ worth of hay in his barns, safely weathering both winter blizzards and summer droughts.
 The shadowy recesses of our barn contained bales that had been put up decades earlier; properly cured, hay remains palatable almost indefinitely.
 I now felt a responsibility to keep my own barn fully stocked.